 - You can play a role by offering to be a pinner on a Pinterest board, writing a blogpost, or suggesting resources we might collect or link to

-- You can talk to us about hosting a Pop-up Museum or Museums+Climate tour workshop.
-(For now, these are free of charge while being prototyped and only in or near London.)
+- You can talk about inviting us to an event, about hosting a Pop-up Museum or Museums+Climate tour workshop

 - Or just connect – and ask to be added to a mailing list for occasional email news.